paul-andrei-onac/paul-andrei-onac-mirror/content/posts/hugo-and-tailwind/index.en.md

   enable: true
 ---

-Hugo, the blazing-fast static site generator, and Tailwind CSS, the utility-first CSS framework, are a powerful duo for building modern, responsive websites.
-This guide will walk you through the step-by-step process of integrating Hugo with Tailwind, ensuring your site is both fast and beautiful.
+HUGO, the blazing-fast static site generator, and Tailwind, the utility-first CSS framework, are a powerful duo for building modern, responsive websites.
+This guide will walk you through the step-by-step process of integrating HUGO with Tailwind, ensuring your site is both fast and beautiful.

 ## Prerequisites

 Before we begin, make sure you have the following installed:

 - **Node.js** (for managing Tailwind and its dependencies)
-- **Hugo** (installed via Homebrew or your system’s package manager)
+- **HUGO** (installed via Homebrew or your system’s package manager)
-- A basic understanding of Hugo and CSS concepts
+- A basic understanding of HUGO and CSS concepts

-## **Step 1:** Set Up a New Hugo Project
+## **Step 1:** Set Up a New HUGO Project

-Start by creating a new Hugo project.
+Start by creating a new HUGO project.
 Run the following command in your Git Bash:

 ```bash
 hugo new site website